EuGostoDeBatataa/BATATA-COM-NUTELA-E-MANTEGA/README.md

 -MEU NOME É SAMUEL

--ESSTOU NO MEIO DO DESERTO
+-ESTOU NO MEIO DO DESERTO

 -ESTOU DESENVOLVENDO METANFETAMINA NO MEU TRAILER